-On March 20th 2012 The Butterfly Heart was shortlisted for the CBI Childrens Book of the Year Award and on 28th May it won the Eilis Dillon Award for best first book!
+On 28th May 2012 The Butterfly Heart won the Eilis Dillon Award (CBI Book of the Year Award) for best first book!
 Absolutely delighted with that.

 Both books are set in Zambia – and contain folk tales and legends from Zambia, humour and sadness, old meeting new.